dinoDanic/diny/README.md

-    diny init                                 # Initialize diny with an interactive setup wizard diny link lazygit                         # Integrate diny with LazyGit diny theme                                # Select from 10+ dark and light UI themes diny timeline                             # Summarize and analyze your commit history diny update                               # Update diny to the latest version
+    diny init                                 # Initialize diny with an interactive setup wizard diny link lazygit                         # Integrate diny with LazyGit diny theme                                # Select from 10+ dark and light UI themes diny theme list                           # List all available themes with previews diny timeline                             # Summarize and analyze your commit history diny update                               # Update diny to the latest version